Women in VC 2018

 The Women in VC forum has a limited amount of tickets for purchase.
 To secure yours, please access the Purchase Tickets link to register.

-Non Executive Director, Chief Executive Women
+Immediate Past President, Chief Executive Women

-Diane’s last executive role was Group Executive at Westpac; a member of the leadership team of the corporation, responsible for all information technology, back office operations, global vendor management and property.
+Diane’s last executive role was Group Executive at Westpac; a member of the leadership team of the corporation, responsible for all Information Technology, back office operations, global vendor management and property.
 Diane was a General Manager at Westpac for 10 years in the 1990s responsible for back office functions, retail networks and support functions.

 Prior to re-joining Westpac Diane was a partner at McKinsey & Company in Washington and New Jersey serving clients in diverse industries globally.
 Diane became a senior advisor to McKinsey in Australia in 2016.